 The pastoral staff will still visit those who need pastoral care, especially emergency hospital visits, as we are able and allowed.
 We will call ahead to our homebound members and friends to make sure they would welcome a visit.

 If any member or family of the congregation is in need of anything urgent, including groceries, medication, or help from the Love for Others fund, please call the church office at 248-646-6100.

 - Frequently wash hands with soap and water for at least 20 seconds.
 If soap and water are not readily available use hand sanitizer with at least 60% alcohol.

 - Cover coughs and sneezes with a tissue or use the inside of your elbow.

 We will keep you informed as we move forward through these interesting times, knowing that our Heavenly Father will never leave us nor forsake us, and that it is often in great challenges that the light of His love shines brightest.
 Please pray for all those who have been affected in ways large and small by the coronavirus.

-We are temporarily apart, but never alone!
 Let’s all continue to reach out and connect through technology, telephone calls, and perhaps even old-fashioned pen and paper, knowing that our Creator, Savior, and Sustainer God is always with us, and promises to never leave us nor forsake us.
 This loving encouragement in Hebrews 10:23 applies to us today, just as it did in the time of the early church:

-“Let us hold steadfast to the hope we profess, for He who promised is faithful!”
+“Hold steadfast to the hope we profess, for He who promised is faithful!”

 Your safety and health are important.
 Should you have any additional questions or concerns, please contact us.